 Gather Intel for future trips, and to share with fisherperson, (on rodnreel.com) to help assist them in their choice of areas to fish, lures to use and presentation of same to the elusive Silverwonders.

-Find a spot # with the five fundamentals / criteria of catching:
+Find a spot # with the seven fundamentals / criteria of catching:

 Oak River Skim (ORS) ……………DID NOT TRY